ojitha/ojitha.github.io/_posts/2021-03-27-Understand JPMS.md

     - The service consumer **dynamically discover** (discussed in the next section) the provider implementation.
     - The consumer modules **don't need to specify ** `requires` for the provider module.

-- `version: version of the module which is required for version control of modules.
+- `version`: version of the module which is required for version control of modules.

 > NOTE: Circular module dependencies are not allowed.